 Sports Analytics Research Lab

-APPLICATIONS ARE OPEN.
+APPLICATIONS FOR THE 2025 LAB ARE NOW OPEN.

 The Sports Analytics Research Lab provides an academic research experience for University of Pennsylvania students, open to rising sophomores, juniors, seniors, and graduate students.